 This sampling is done through a partnership between Lac La Biche County and Alberta Health Services.
 The County is responsible for obtaining the samples which are then delivered to Alberta Health Services.
 Alberta Health Services then ensures that the analysis is completed and they are responsible for any subsequent beach closures.

-In the East Basin of Lac La Biche Lake, the beaches at Golden Sands and McArthur Place were tested for thermotolerant coliforms on July 18 and August 22, 2017.
-Results of thermotolerant coliforms are illustrated in Figure 11.
-As indicated, Thermotolerant coliform counts in all samples were below the applicable regulatory guidelines.
+In the West Basin of Lac La Biche Lake, the beaches located at Bayview Beach, Plamondon White Sands, and McGrane Beach were tested for thermotolerant coliforms.
+Results of these samples are presented in Figure 11.